Garland Boyette

 March 22, 1940 – April 19, 2022 Orange, TX

-Linebacker Garland Boyette played for Grambling, where he was Little All-America.
-He tried for the 1960 Olympic decathlon team and barely missed qualifying.
+Linebacker Garland Boyette played for Grambling State University, where he earned Little All-America honors under legendary coach Eddie Robinson.
+He also tried for the 1960 U.S. Olympic decathlon team and narrowly missed qualifying.

-He signed as a free agent with the St. Louis Cardinals in 1962, and played with them through 1963.
-In 1964, he joined the Montreal Alouettes of the Canadian League and was voted All-Canadian in 1965.
+Boyette signed as a free agent with the St. Louis Cardinals in 1962 and played with them through 1963.
+In 1964, he joined the Montreal Alouettes of the Canadian Football League, where he was named a CFL All-Star and team MVP in 1965.

-He played guard, defensive end, outside linebacker, and middle linebacker.
-Boyette finished his career with the Shreveport Steamers of the WFL in 1975.
+Known for his versatility, Boyette played guard, defensive end, outside linebacker, and middle linebacker.
+He finished his career with the Shreveport Steamers of the World Football League in 1975.

-He is the uncle of football player and wrestler Ernie Ladd, also inducted here.
+He was a uncle of football player and wrestler Ernie Ladd, who is also honored in the Museum’s Sports Hall of Fame.